hitobito/user_documentation/README.md

 ## Developer documentation for hitobito

 If you are looking for the docs for development of hitobito head over to https://github.com/hitobito/hitobito/tree/master/doc

+## Manual building

+Ensure that you have virtualenv and rake installed.
+Then:

+`rake build:all`

+In case the translations cannot be pulled, you need to configure transifex correctly.
+`rake tx:status` can help